 A number of potential funding sources exist for rural utilities, which typically provide service to less than 50,000 people.
 Both state and federal agencies offer grant and loan programs to assist rural communities in meeting their infrastructure needs.
 Most are available to "political subdivisions" such as counties, municipalities, school districts, special districts, or authorities of the state with some programs providing access to private individuals.
-Grant funds are made more available with demonstration of economic stress, typically indicated with MHI below 80 percent that of the state.
+Grant funds and lower interest rates are made more available with demonstration of economic stress, typically indicated with MHI below 80 percent that of the state.
 The funds may be used for planning, design, and construction of water supply construction projects including, but not limited to, line extensions, elevated storage, purchase of well fields, and purchase or lease of rights to produce groundwater.
 Interim financing of water projects and water quality enhancement projects such as wastewater collection and treatment projects are also eligible.
-Some funds are used to enable a rural water utility to obtain water or wastewater service supplied by a larger utility or to finance the consolidation or regionalization of neighboring utilities.
-Three Texas agencies that offer financial assistance for water infrastructure are:
+Some funds are used to enable a rural water provider to obtain water or wastewater service supplied by a larger utility or to finance the consolidation or regionalization of neighboring utilities.
+Of the three Texas agencies that offer financial assistance for water infrastructure the TWDB is the primary agencies that offers financing for privately owned water systems.

-- Texas Water Development Board has several programs that offer loans at interest rates lower than the market offers to finance projects for public drinking water systems that facilitate compliance with primary drinking water regulations.
+TWDB has several programs that offer loans at interest rates lower than the market offers to finance projects for drinking water systems that facilitate compliance with primary drinking water regulations.
 Additional subsidies may be available for disadvantaged communities.
 Low interest rate loans with short and long-term finance options at tax exempt rates for water or water-related projects give an added benefit by making construction purchases qualify for a sales tax exemption.
-Generally, the program targets customers with eligible water supply projects for all political subdivisions of the state (at tax exempt rates) and Water Supply Corporations (at taxable rates) with projects. - Office of Rural Community Affairs (ORCA) is a Texas state agency with a focus on rural Texas by making state and federal resources accessible to rural communities.
-Funds from the U.S. Department of Housing and Urban Development Community Development Block Grants (CDBG) are administered by ORCA for small, rural communities with populations less than 50,000 that cannot directly receive federal grants.
-These communities are known as non-entitlement areas.
-One of the program objectives is to meet a need having a particular urgency, which represents an immediate threat to the health and safety of residents, principally for low- and moderate-income persons. - U.S. Department of Agriculture Rural Development Texas (Texas Rural Development) coordinates federal assistance to rural Texas to help rural Americans improve their quality of life.
-The Rural Utilities Service (RUS) programs provide funding for water and wastewater disposal systems.
+Generally, the program targets customers with eligible water supply projects for all political subdivisions of the state and Water Supply Corporations with projects, but Drinking Water State Revolving Fund (DWSRF) is available to privately owned systems.
+Other programs with agencies such as Office of Rural Community Affairs (ORCA) and the U.S. Department of Agriculture Rural Development Texas (Texas Rural Development) coordinates federal assistance to rural Texas to help rural Americans improve their quality of life.
+Although, the programs with these agencies are for public systems specials cases have been addressed where in need communities can receive funds by way of public entities (e.g., county).
+A public entity can apply for state funds and private water system be the recipient of the services (all agency criteria would still have to be met by the benefiting community).